 Dr. Jayeel Serrano Cornelio

-Jayeel Serrano Cornelio is Postdoctoral Research Fellow at the Max Planck Institute for the Study of Religious and Ethnic Diversity.
-He is also teaching a class on youth and religion at the Institute for Sociology at the University of Göttingen.
-Starting June 2014, Jayeel will be director of the Development Studies Program at the Ateneo de Manila University in the Philippines.
+Jayeel Serrano Cornelio was Postdoctoral Research Fellow at the Max Planck Institute for the Study of Religious and Ethnic Diversity.
+He was also teaching a class on youth and religion at the Institute for Sociology at the University of Göttingen.
+Since June 2014, Jayeel is director of the Development Studies Program at the Ateneo de Manila University in the Philippines.

 He received the MSocSci in Applied Sociology (2007) and the PhD in Sociology (2011) from the National University of Singapore.
 He was a recipient of the Asia Research Institute PhD Grant, the Graduate Scholarship for ASEAN Nationals, and the Lee Foundation Prize for graduating at the top of his cohort.
 He has held visiting posts at the Department of Religious Studies (Lancaster University), the Institute of Philippine Culture, and the Asia Research Institute.